mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 although only one person needs to be a qualified expert in any given field.
-Others can be multiskilled personnel, experts from related fields lowering themselves to assist, or overworked technicians who do the donkey- work for their eminent superiors.
+Others can be multiskilled personnel, experts from related fields lowering themselves to assist, or overworked technicians who do the donkey-work for their eminent superiors.
 Appropriate skills are Science, Investigate, and Electronics (sensors).
 At least one level of a relevant Science skill is required.